 How is Prednisolone Sodium Phosphate Ophthalmic Solution Supplied

-Prednisolone Sodium Phosphate Ophthalmic Solution USP, 1% is supplied in a plastic squeeze bottle with a controlled drop tip in the following sizes:
+Prednisolone Sodium Phosphate Ophthalmic Solution, USP 1% is supplied in a plastic squeeze bottle with a white cap and a controlled drop tip in the following size:

 10 mL bottle - NDC 24208-715-10